Severn Bridge: History

 In January 1977, it was announced that bridge traffic would be restricted to a single lane in each direction following the discovery of several weaknesses in the ten-year-old structure.
 The lane closures would last for several months.

 The Severn Bridge crossing was strengthened and resurfaced in the late 1980s as the weight of traffic grew.
 The work included the strengthening of the Severn Bridge towers and deck, an extension to the Wye Bridge towers and the replacement of the original single stays with two stays.
 The open structure of the new stays is designed to facilitate maintenance.
 Most of the strengthening work was inside the deck box and towers and so is not visible.
 Design of the strengthening was by Flint & Neill.
 The surfacing is a 35 mm thick layer of mastic asphalt over an acrylic waterproofing membrane.

 During its 40th year of operation in 2006, the bridge was inspected to check for corrosion of the suspension cables.
 According to the Highways Agency, the inspection concluded that the bridge needed restrictions on heavy goods vehicles.
-Such vehicles are now restricted to one lane on the bridge, with weight restriction signs in place.
+Such vehicles were subsequently restricted to one lane on the bridge, with weight restriction signs in place.
 A system of rubber casing on the cables with dry air circulation, as used on the Forth Road Bridge, was installed in 2007–2009 in a move to halt the progress of the corrosion.

-The bridge is also home to Severn Bridge parkrun, one of the many free, weekly 5k runs held in both the UK and internationally.

-In October 2021, the Welsh Government announced it is considering reclassifying the M48 into an A-road.
-This is due to lower amounts of traffic on the bridge and M48, following the opening of the Prince of Wales bridge, and the high costs to improve the M48 to motorway standards for the decreased amounts of traffic it handles.
+In October 2021, the Welsh Government announced it was considering reclassifying the M48 into an A-road in view of the reduced amount of traffic on the bridge and M48 following the opening of the Prince of Wales bridge, and the high cost to improve the M48 to motorway standards.
 Reclassification requires approval from both the Welsh Government and Secretary of State for Wales, with the Department for Transport stating they have no plans to reclassify the M48 in England.

+In May 2025, after laboratory tests of corroded cable strands found some had less strength than expected, most HGV traffic over 7.5 t was banned from the crossing for a trial period of 18 months.
+According to National Highways, "the medium-term solution aims to lift the 7.5T restriction by combining technology and traffic management tools (like signs, barriers or signals) [...] these will ensure vehicle loads remain within safe limits at all times."